-A minimum of 30 semester credit hours of work may be completed in four consecutive semesters including a pre-term session.
-Eight courses are also available through distance learning.
+All ten courses are available through distance learning.
+Coursework may also be completed on campus in four consecutive semesters including a preterm session.
 Students may satisfy core competencies while taking M.B.A. courses.
 In such cases, the time required to complete the M.B.A. degree could be expected to increase.